-Finally, we consider farmers' commercialization decisions.
-As shown above in Table 1, at baseline farmers typically sold some output via the cooperatives and some output via other traders.
-Figure B.2 shows how farmers allocated their output across sales, consumption, and other uses at endline.
-This figure suggests several notable features of our setting.
-First, as in Aflagah et al. (2019), we find that farmers allocate a large fraction of their output to commercial sale outside of their cooperatives, and only a small fraction to the cooperatives.
-Second, the fraction of output allocated to commercial sale, via the cooperative or otherwise, seems to have declined in treatment group the endline.
+These figures suggest several notable features of our setting.
+First, as in Aflagah et al. (2022), we find that farmers allocate a large fraction of their output to commercial sale outside of their cooperatives, and only a small fraction to the cooperatives.
+Second, there is a small but important fraction of output that is kept for home consumption.
 This is particularly relevant given that consumption of aflatoxin-contaminated crops can affect health of adults and children.
-Similarly, farmers keep a fraction for seeds or giveaways.
-The quantity in levels kept for seeds is relatively constant across baseline and endline, despite lower yields in the endline
+Similarly, farmers keep a fraction for seeds or giveaways.32 The quantity in levels kept for seeds is relatively constant across baseline and endline, despite lower yields in the endline season.